ramgmtk/CMPM163Labs/README.md

 iii.
 When I thought about building the city on water I realized I could take advantage of
 Holistic3D's algorithm for creating roads in the city.
 I essentially replaced the calls
-that placed down the streets wtih nothing, so that the place from underneath would show through
+that placed down the streets with nothing, so that the plane from underneath would show through
 and emulate water.
 I also adjusted some minor values to affect the frequency of building verses water.
 The effect that comes through is a city that seemingly has water ways as well as ponds of water.